barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 land.
 If you only think of the part where we are "circumventing" the borrow checker both code snippets would be equivalent, but they are not.
 Using unsafe code to express things we cannot express in safe Rust is one of the major usecases of unsafe.
-Using unsafe code to make safe language constructs behave in ways that they are not allowed to is an abuse.
+On the other hand, using unsafe code to make safe language constructs behave in forbidden ways is an abuse.

 So one of the lessons for me was to learn to use unsafe constructs more comfortably and not try to weasel my way back into safe constructs as soon as possible.